Area agencies share travel trends, top spots in 2017

 “It’s not just lying on a beach,” says Dana Prichard, a travel consultant at Cary Travel Express, who specializes in honeymoons and destination weddings.
 “Its more of an interactive type of vacation.
 Couples are seeing different places and exploring history and culture.”

-Out West The perfect honeymoon may be a short (domestic) flight away.
+The perfect honeymoon may be a short (domestic) flight away.
 Whether it’s to save money or take less time off work, many couples are opting to stay in or near the U.S. for their post-wedding vacations.
 According to a 2016 survey by Westin Hotels and Resorts, three out of four couples say that they are staying in the U.S. or Canada for their honeymoon.

 The most popular close-to-home destinations?
 Anywhere west.